Boston baked beans: History

 Native Americans had made corn bread and baked beans.
-The Pilgrims at Plymouth Colony learned these recipes in the early 1620s and likely added barley to the corn meal to invent New England brown bread.
-The triangular trade of slaves in the 18th century helped to make Boston an exporter of rum, which is produced by the distillation of fermented molasses.
-At that time, molasses was added to local baked bean recipes, creating a distinctive style of baked beans unique to New England.
+The Pilgrims at Plymouth Colony learned these recipes in the early 1620s and adapted them to incorporate British techniques.
+At that time, English settlers had brought bean pottage which was made with honey and mustard cured ham and onions.
+The triangular trade in the 18th century helped to make Boston an exporter of rum, which is produced by the distillation of fermented molasses.
+The introduction of now-widely available molasses to baked beans created a distinctive style of baked beans unique to New England.

 In colonial New England, baked beans were traditionally cooked on Saturdays and left in brick ovens overnight.
 On Sundays, the beans were still hot, allowing people to indulge in a hot meal and still comply with Sabbath restrictions.
 Brown bread and baked beans along with frankfurters continue to be a popular Saturday night staple throughout the region.

 Regional varieties

 The region has two main styles of baked beans: Boston baked beans and Maine baked beans.
 The difference between the two styles is that Boston beans are made with small white navy beans or pea beans with thin skin while Maine beans are made with native bean varieties with thicker skins.
-The varieties used in Maine are Marafax, soldier, and the most popular baked bean variety in Maine is the yellow-eye.
+The varieties used in Maine are Marafax, soldier, and yellow-eye, with yellow-eye being the most popular variety.

 Both varieties are often made with salt pork or bacon.
 However, there is also a long tradition of vegetarian baked beans made with the same recipe as Boston baked beans or Maine baked beans but made without the addition of salt pork or bacon.

 Legacy

 Boston is often referred to as “Beantown” in reference to the popular dish.
 From 1883 to 1906 the National League baseball team in Boston was known as the Boston Beaneaters.
 An annual tournament between the ice hockey teams of four Boston-area universities is named the Beanpot.

+This dish is thought to have inspired the common Quebec dish Fèves au lard.